So you've installed Report Runner Web Portal, but you can't get your reports to run? Follow these steps to figure out what's wrong...

 1) Do you get an error message that the report failed?
 Go to Answer #1.

 2) Does the report never show an error (the gears just keep spinning)?
 Go to Answer #2.

 If your report is failing, then there will be a log file in the Report Runner Batch log file directory

 .
 The log file WILL show why the report is failing.
-Here are common reasons:
+There will be one log file per report

 a.
 Report can not be found...
 This is caused by not storing report RPT files locally on the machine.
 Mapped drives are not available to Windows services (and the Web Portal uses the Event Server service to process report requests).
 Store your RPT files locally for Web Portal.